Mikkomario/Utopia-Flow-Scala/README.txt

         Changing instances now have futureWhere(...) method that allows one to get a conditional future.
 Volatile now extends Changing and will support change events.

+        Model now contains .hasOnlyEmptyValues and .hasNonEmptyValues methods in addition to .isEmpty and .nonEmpty, which included empty attributes.

 v1.6  -------------------------------------